Aharen-san Is Indecipherable

 Aharen-san Is Indecipherable (阿波連さんははかれない, Aharen-san wa Hakarenai) is a Japanese manga series written and illustrated by Asato Mizu.
-It began serialization in Shueisha's Shōnen Jump+ service in January 2017, and has been compiled into fourteen tankōbon volumes.
+It was serialized in Shueisha's Shōnen Jump+ service from January 2017 to April 2023 and was compiled into seventeen tankōbon volumes.
 An anime television series adaptation by Felix Film aired from April to June 2022 on the Animeism programming block.
+A second season aired from April to June 2025.

 Premise

-In his first year of high school, making friends is not so easy for Raido Matsuboshi.
+In his first year of high school, making friends is not so easy for Shota Raido.
 One day in class, Raido tries to talk to his classmate next to him and thinks she is ignoring him, but later realizes she was shunned by her previous classmates for being clingy, awkward, and timid.
 Raido decides to help said classmate, Reina Aharen, to come out of her shell and befriend her for whatever it takes, and in turn coming out of his own rather odd shell.